dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-demos.md

 This is your final for the term and a public demo of the projects!
 Invite your friends, family, enemies, and randos!
 There will be food and drinks!

-Demos are **Tuesday, June 9th, Online @ 6-8pm**.
+Demos are **Wednesday, March 17th, Online @ 6-8pm**.
 Please show up at **5:50pm** to get ready and don't leave before your instructor comes by (remember we could have had a final instead!).
 The event will be expo style - you will have a *virtual* table with your project name.

 <!-- Come early to clean up your screens and set things up. -->